By Kevin McNeish updated on 07/09/2015

 I have included the mmBusinessObject class in the iAppsReview project code for this post.
 Let's take a close look at mmBusinessObject to see how it works.

 If it's not already open, in Xcode, open the iAppsReview project.
-In the Project Navigator, select the mmBusinessObject.h header file and you will see the instance variables and properties declared near the top of the file as shown in Figure 12.
+In the Project Navigator, select the mmBusinessObject.swift code file, and click on the button on the far right side of the jump bar (at the top of the code window) to see a list of properties and methods (Figure 12).

 As you can see, mmBusinessObject has these three properties that hold a reference to the key Core Data objects I discussed in part 14 of this series: